EPCCed/safe-docs/docs/safe-for-users.md

 1. Click "Next"
 1. Select the machine you want the account for from the available machines.
 1. Click "Next"
-1. Enter the username you would prefer to use on the service machine <br>
+1. Enter the username you would prefer to use on the service machine and (optionally) add the public part of an SSH key pair to use for login
 1. Click "Request"

 !!! notes